 premium sharing.
 The amount of money provided by the State and the University to help offset the cost of an employee’s insurance.
 The exact amount allocated depends on employment status (part-time or full-time) and on the level of coverage (employee only, employee and spouse, employee and children, or employee and family).

 privileges.
-Privilege codes refer to entitlements extended to incumbents assigned to university affiliate positions according to their role at the university.
+Privilege refers to entitlements extended to incumbents assigned to university affiliate positions.
 Privileges are not required and should be determined based on the role of the position.
-Privileges are chosen for the position during creation, and the incumbent assigned to the position inherits those privileges.
-Privileges for a position may be changed through a modify document.
-Privileges include:
+Privileges are designated when the position is created, and all incumbents assigned to the position inherit the privileges.
+Types of privileges include:

 qualifications.
 A set of competencies such as knowledge, skills, abilities, work experience, and education that are required for successful performance in a job.
 Required Qualifications are generally used to indicate the minimum requirements for entry into a job; Preferred Qualifications are used to indicate additional competencies that would strengthen job success.

 R | Top of page